 The Senior Management Team will ensure that there is adequate training and resources for staff involved in the delivery of the aims and objectives of the school’s Physical Activity Policy.

-The Senior Management Team and governors will monitor progress at regular intervals
+The Senior Management Team and governors will monitor progress at regular intervals.

 The policy will be reviewed biannually to take account of national and local initiatives and resources relating to physical activity.